sinfmifisc/WT-Projekt/README.md

 ## To Deploy: Run "docker-compose up -d" in the "WT-Projekt" directory
 ## With Docker Toolbox on Windows: Go to //192.168.99.100:3000 to access the server
-## Testuser are in the readme in umfrage-api
+## Testuser are in umfrage-api/readme